 One wine tasting should be equivalent to about 1-2 glasses of wine, which for most people will be comfortably under the safe and legal limit for driving.

 Another option is to go with a group of friends and agree on a sober driver.
-This works particularly well when one person doesn’t drink or is okay with it, we’ve done this on a few occasions.
+This works particularly well when one person doesn’t drink or is okay with it.
+We’ve done this on a few occasions.
 Make sure to return the favour and buy the sober driver something to eat later.

-Finally, wineries offer a spit bucket so, by all means, you can taste your wine and spit out.
+Finally, wineries offer a spit bucket.
+So, by all means, you can taste your wine and spit out.
 You’ll be able to visit a few wineries and still be safe to drive.
 This has the added bonus of looking like a massive wine snob (uhh, I mean connoisseur).

 A lot of places and hotels offer bike rentals which you could use to cycle through the Gibbston Valley and reach a number of different wineries.

 One thing most other articles fail to mention is just how difficult this will be.
-The Gibbston Valley is literally a valley with tall mountains and vines planted at a range of altitudes.
+The Gibbston Valley is quite literally a valley with tall mountains and vines planted at a range of altitudes.

 Give it a shot, but don’t cycle off a cliff and be careful on the roads.
 There are a lot of tourists, and with all the vineyards around, possibly intoxicated ones at that.